 Why Diversity Is Important

-Be’chol Lashon educates both the public and policymakers through ongoing publication of books, monographs, journal articles and reports.
+Be’chol Lashon educates the public and policymakers through ongoing publication of books, monographs, journal articles and reports.

 Jewish Diversity in the United States

 Diversity characterizes the American Jewish community, partially through historical antecedents and partially through contemporary social forces at work.
 The Jewish community is growing and changing through intermarriage, conversion, and adoption.
 Some of the individuals entering the community via these avenues are people of color.

 As Jews become more integrated into the overall American society, it should hardly come as a surprise that growing numbers of African Americans, Asians, Latinos and mixed-race individuals are becoming part of the Jewish community.
 However, this growth augments a diverse Jewish population that has existed in America for hundreds of years.
 The first American Jews were Sephardic and African, before Ashkenazi Jews came to the New World.

 Ironically, Jews, as a group, were defined as non-white by the American majority well into the 1950s and early 1960s.
 Jews were considered by others to be “black” or “Oriental.”
 It is no coincidence that racially-restrictive covenants and housing laws in America, prior to the late 1940s, targeted African Americans, Asians, and Jews, all considered to be foreign, non-white racial groups.

 On the timeline of Jewish existence, the white status of Jews is something of a novelty.
 For some Jews, it is difficult to absorb that all Jews were recently considered to be non-white.
 Still others, oddly enough, will never think of themselves as white at all.
 Some Jews still consider themselves to be part of a minority that exists outside the white mainstream of America.
 They feel that they are strangers in the land, still.
 Yet, as they relate to people of color, most Jews in the United States are clearly white, even if they can sometimes empathize or identify with people of color.